mwiens91/rpi-volume-led/README.md

 # rpi-volume-led

-Light up an LED with your Raspberry Pi's volume!
+Light up an LED with your Raspberry Pi's audio output!
 We (Tyler Trinh + Matt Wiens) used a Raspberry Pi (RPi) 3 model B, with Ubuntu MATE running as the OS.
 Likely this will work on older (and newer, once they're out) RPis, too.

 ## Audio processing